Note from Daniel: This is a guest post by Veronica Wallace.

 A growth mindset is one that’s focused on the process and on learning from both your successes and failures.

+A growth mindset for students is instrumental in developing internal motivation to excel forward.
 As your children begin to see every challenge as an opportunity, they’ll become more thankful for the obstacles in their path.